JuliaEnergy/PowerDynamics.jl/docs/src/index.md

 of working with the package and we have the advanced examples, which are less focused than the tutorials but also consist of copy-pastable examples showing different aspects of modeling and simulation.
-Getting-Started

-As a first step, it is advised to read through the [getting started tutorial](@ref getting-started), ideally running the code locally and playing around with the example.
+As a first step, it is advised to read through the [Typical Simulation Workflow tutorial](@ref typical-simulation-workflow), ideally running the code locally and playing around with the example.
 Afterwards, it's a good idea to read on the [Modeling Concepts](@ref).

 It is also highly recommended to check out the docs on